tue-ees-5xwg0/assignments/README.md

 * Some codes to demo the usage of the package.
 * Some figures to visualize the results of the demo.

-The notebook should be readable for someone who want to learn how to start to using your package, see an [example](https://power-grid-model.readthedocs.io/en/stable/examples/Power%20Flow%20Example.html) of such a notebook for `power-grid-model`.
+The notebook should be readable for someone who want to learn how to start to use your package, see an [example](https://power-grid-model.readthedocs.io/en/stable/examples/Power%20Flow%20Example.html) of such a notebook for `power-grid-model`.